Learn more about nonprofit marketing consultants here.

 5. Reach out to top candidates

-Once you’ve narrowed down your top picks and finalized your RFP, you should reach out to your prospects.
-Make sure that the consultants you connect with receive your RFP and know exactly how to get back in touch if they’re interested in working with you.
+Once you’ve narrowed down your top picks and finalized your RFP, reach out to your prospects.
+Make sure the consultants you connect with receive your RFP and know how to get back in touch if they’re interested in working with you.

 6. Ask for references and follow up